prabath/wso2is-repo-explorer/README.md

 * **Step:1** Copy rex.sh to a directory where you want to maintain Identity Server git repositories.
 Alway better to keep this readonly.

 * **Step:2** Initialize git repository explorer.
-This checkout all Identity Server repositories and will take some time.
+This will checkout all Identity Server repositories and will take some time.

 ```javascript
 \> ./rex.sh init